agnivabasak/diy-message-broker/README.md

 ### Using Docker

 The Docker build uses makefile internally but is simpler to run.
-The follwoing commands need to be executed in the project root directory:
+The following commands need to be executed in the project root directory:

 `docker build -t nats-broker .` - This is used to build the image.
 This also runs the unit and integration test cases and fails the build if they don't pass.
 <br>`docker run -p 4222:4222 nats-broker` - This is used to spin up the server on 4222 (you can change the host port to whatever you like).